- refreshed concepts with latest legislation; math and charts retain 2019 tax bracket values

 - Do not borrow more than 20% of the account value when generating a margin loan

-We covered a lot of topics in this guide.
+A lot of topics were covered in this guide.
 I hope you found the material useful, relevant, and actionable.

 As you may have noticed, there were two tools I used when demonstrating some of the ideas and concepts.
 Namely, the FIRE Tax Optimizer and FIRE Social Security Calculator.